SeanVenz/codechum/Lesson2/Topic19.md

 In this part, the `.grid-container` class is being styled.
 The dimensions of the container are set to 200 pixels in width and height and a 1 pixel solid border is set.

 Here, `display: grid;` is the essential CSS property that applies the CSS Grid layout technique.
 This display value turns the container into a grid container and its direct children into grid items.
 It enables two-dimensional layouts where you can control both rows and columns.

-Sure, let's extend the explanation of the `grid-template-columns` property.

 `grid-template-columns: auto auto;` is an important feature of CSS Grid.
 This property defines the structure of the grid by specifying the number and size of the columns.
 In our example, `auto auto` specifies the creation of two columns with widths determined automatically by the browser, based on the content of the grid cells.